tgrossb/Ava/README.md

 compiling multiple files organized into packages and is able to export compiled files into seperate directories.
 Feel free to download and use or modify this tool for easy use.

 ## Installing ##
 Installing this tool is fairly easy.
-All you need to do is download the dependencies and then follow the instructions in the Building section of the README.
-Eventually, I'll setup an even easier way to install and build.
+All you need to do is [download the dependencies](#dependencies) and then follow the instructions in the [Building](#building) section of the README.
+Eventually, I'll setup an even easier way to install and build.</br>
+After it is installed, try going to the test directory to take Ava for a spin!

 ## Dependencies ##
 Before downloading and building this tool, some dependencies need to be installed.<br/>